TomPace101/nanopore_diffusion/notes.md

 Other things to try:
   - turn off the reaction and set D_s to the same for all species
   - try a smaller timestep
+I tried those things, and indeed we were left with only numerical fluctuation.
+(It kind of makes sense: if the potential really should be constant, then why are we modeling PNP?)

 _FEATURE_ exponential time steps
 But dt is in the weak form.